martbetz/martbetz.github.io/WIP/readme.md

 </p>

 <p>
-There's been a bit of intetest, but getting the content added to the main RawTherapee homepage is a bit of a difficult chor; as such, I've instead decided to give it it's own little home on my site (where billions of daily vistors are sure to read it with rigor 😉😆).
+Getting the content added to the main RawTherapee homepage has proven a difficult task; as such, I've instead decided to give it it's own little home on my site (where billions of daily vistors are sure to find and read it 😉😆).
 </p>

 <hr><p><span style="display:block; margin-left:2em; margin-right:2em">